bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfFibers_0ql_hsVrT7ZeyOizbL_4bp/Documentation.md

-Indicate the number of fibers inside the single tube
+Indicates the number of fibers in the single tube or cable.